Brain Bee photos: Jacqueline Silberbush

 A high school's science administrator/faculty member must register their school and submit their competitors' names using the online registration form.
 After registering, please review the competition rules and contact the Dana Alliance with any questions.
 A Photo & Media Release Form must be completed for each competitor.

 Registration is closed for the 2017 competition.
 Registration will open for the 2018 competition in the Fall.

 Download and study the Society for Neuroscience’s Brain Facts and Neuroscience: Science of the Brain from the British Neuroscience Association and the European Dana Alliance for the Brain.
 All questions for the competition come from these two books.
 Some sample questions are listed on the International Brain Bee site.

 NYC BRAIN BEE STUDY SESSION

-A two-part study session, organized by Columbia University graduate and undergraduate students, will be held on January 11 and 25, 2014 to help registered students prepare for the NYC Brain Bee.
-The study session will include presentations and activities based on the Brain Facts and Neuroscience: Science of the Brain books, lab tours, a career panel, neuroethics discussions, and a practice Brain Bee.
-To register for the study session, please email us at BrainBee@dana.org by Friday, December 20, 2013.
+A two-part study session, organized by Columbia University graduate and undergraduate students, is held to help registered students prepare for the NYC Brain Bee.
+The study session includes presentations and activities based on the Brain Facts and Neuroscience: Science of the Brain books, lab tours, a career panel, neuroethics discussions, and a practice Brain Bee.
 Only registered competitors may participate in the study session.

 Questions?
 Please email BrainBee@dana.org or call (212) 401-1689.